post-title

 Left-side stomach pain can stem from various causes, ranging from mild to severe conditions.
 Common causes include gastrointestinal issues such as gas, constipation, or indigestion, which typically cause discomfort or cramping in the left abdomen.
 Additionally, conditions like diverticulitis, irritable bowel syndrome (IBS), or gastritis may manifest as persistent or intermittent pain on the left side of the stomach.
 In some cases, more serious conditions such as kidney stones, pancreatitis, or inflammatory bowel diseases like Crohn's disease might lead to localized left-sided abdominal pain accompanied by other symptoms like fever, vomiting, or changes in bowel habits.

-Causes of Left Side Stomach Pain
+What Causes Left Side Stomach Pain?

 Gas and bloating: Gas buildup in the intestines can cause discomfort and pain in the left side of the stomach.

-Indigestion: Eating spicy or fatty foods, overeating, or eating too quickly can lead to indigestion, causing left side stomach pain.
+Indigestion: Eating spicy or fatty foods, overeating, or eating too quickly can lead to indigestion, causing left-side stomach pain.

 Constipation: Constipation can cause cramping and pain on the left side of the abdomen due to the buildup of stool.